fd3siguenza/A03/README.md

     -Remote(This is the version of a repository or branch that is hosted on a server, most likely GitHub.com.
 Remote versions can be connected to local clones so that changes can be synced.)

 2.
-GIT vs GITHUB
+-GIT vs GITHUB
-GIT is a version control system that keep tracks of oyur source code history.
+-GIT is a version control system that keep tracks of oyur source code history.
 By tracking either ids,date, GIT allows user access to different *Versions* of their work.
-GITHUB is a cloud based hosting service that lets you manage GIT Repositories.
+-GITHUB is a cloud based hosting service that lets you manage GIT Repositories.
 GITHUB allows you to better manage your git respositories.

 3.CREATE A NEW BRANCH
   -Click the dropdown menu and type your new branch name and hit Enter.